team2059/hhVI/README.md

 ## Dashboard
 #### Get Sensitivity.vi
-Returns the control sensitivity setting that is set from the dashboard
+Returns the control sensitivity setting that is set from the dashboard.
+#### Get Joystick Type.vi
+Returns the joystick type being used on the drive station computer.

 ## Drive
 #### Drive Forward Auto